zenwork/bubblesub/README.md

 .request( 'percent', (percent: number) => this.innerHTML = `<span>${percent}</span>` )
 ```

-### Examples
+## Examples

-Imagine a progress dialog that can be used to show download progress.
-At the top of the DOM there is a FileService that publishes information about a file being downloaded.
-The Progress Dialog subscribes to have access to the FileService.
-The Progress Bar subscribes to receive percent changes.
+A basic example implementing a virtual progress dialog can be found in the code

 See the example [html](example.html) and [js](src/example) implementation